Kadugodi: Infrastructure

 Kadugodi has started seeing a residential construction, since the late 2000s and especially during 2010 and onwards.

 In the 1970s, Kadugodi saw its first extension towards the west as Village Panchayat extension simply referred to as new extension or VP extension.
 In the 1980s, it saw another extension in the eastern direction when a new extension was formed by free distribution of plots to economically deserving families.
 This was done by the Eashwara temple family and was named after Shree Shankar Dixit, this area is now popularly known as Shankara pura.

 Going by the street names of Kadugudi one can deduce that this place must have been a well planned out settlement.
 There is a Kumbhara beedi (potter street), there is Ganigara beedi (vegetable oil extractors), Angadi beedi (Market street), Balajigara beedhi (mainly merchants dealing in bangles, flowers etc.)

 Neighborhood

-The main neighborhoods in Kadugudi are Belathur, Seegehalli and Chanchandra.
+The main neighborhoods in Kadugodi are Belathur, Seegehalli, Whitefield and Channasandra.

 Transport

 Kadugodi is well connected to all parts of Bangalore by the road.
 The Hopefarm junction connects Kadugodi to the rest of the Bangalore city.

 Kadugodi is easily accessible by the Bangalore Metropolitan Transport Corporation (BMTC) buses and all buses from Kempegowda Bus Station, K. R. Market and Shivajinagar towards HAL, Marathahalli, Varthur and Whitefield as well as Banashankari depart from Kadugodi.

-The Namma Metro Station of Kadugodi is being built in as Kadugodi Industrial Area Metro Station.
-The project is estimated to be finished by March 2023.
+The Namma Metro Station of Kadugodi is Whitefield (Kadugodi) metro station located opposite to Kadugodi BMTC Bus Station which was inaugurated by Honourable Prime Minister of India Shri Narendra Modi on 25 March 2023.